 Solving the problem will take a few minutes of your time, but worry not because once you’re done, everything should return to normal.

-First, we are going to look at how to solve this issue where the Xbox One video game console is concerned.
+First, we will examine how to resolve this issue with the Xbox One video game console.

 - Turn off the Xbox One